BrunoKaiser/IDIV/programms/reflexiveDocTree/readme_reflexiveDocTree.txt

 This script shows only a simple tree.

-1.2 reflexive_documentation_tree.lua
+1.2 reflexive_documentation_tree_Linux.lua

-This script shows only a simple tree in Linux, tested on Ubuntu.
+This script shows only a simple tree in Linux, tested on Ubuntu, Debian and Raspberry Pi.

+1.2.1 start_IDIV_Tree_on_RaspberryPi.lua

+This script can be used to start a standard IDIV-window setting with pcmanfm, IUP-Lua scripter and Tree.

 2. reflexive_html_with_tree.lua